blueridger/MeetingAttendanceDiscordBot/README.md

 # Installation
 I used the infrastructure described in this tutorial: https://www.freecodecamp.org/news/create-a-discord-bot-with-python/

-I gave the bot these permissions, but it may not need all of them:
+I gave the bot these permissions, but it may not need all of them. (permissions=84992)
-View Channels
+- View Channels
-Send Messages
+- Send Messages
-Embed Links
+- Embed Links
-Read Message History
+- Read Message History
-(permissions=84992)